Heart Attacks & Heart Disease are Preventable Are You at Risk of a Heart Attack?

 Other ways to incorporate more exercise into your day is to do some stretching, have you ever watched your cat or dog when they get up they always stretch their limbs.
 Try doing this when you get out of bed in the morning, get up from a chair or finishing doing any aerobic activity.
 If you enjoy swimming this is a great way to exercise whilst supporting any muscle tension or tightness.
 Household activities that are great ways to exercise are gardening mowing the lawns: vacuuming, washing floors, cleaning cupboards, these aren’t just great ways to exercise but you feel you have accomplished something at the end of it.

-No matter what we will always have situations, events and people in our lives that will bring a certain level of stress.
+No matter what there will always be certain levels of stress coming into your life.
+Various situations, events and people in our lives that will bring a certain elements of stress to every day living.
 There are four main things that will help here that is to-

 - No matter what there will always be a funny side, try to see the funny side.